moirai2/moirai2/README.md

 A summary file is divided into these section:
 - execid - a command URL, input and output parameters, and status.
 - time - registered, start, end, and completed datetime
-- insert/update/delete - edit log of triple database
+- insert/update/delete - edit log of DAG database
 - stdout - STDOUT of command if exists
 - stderr - STDERR of command if exists
 - bash - actual command lines used for processing